Bribery case Jeonbuk scout found dead at stadium - report

-SEOUL The former Jeonbuk Motors scout at the centre of a bribery scandal last year has been found dead at the team's home stadium, the club said on Friday.
+SEOUL (Reuters) - The former Jeonbuk Motors scout at the centre of a bribery scandal last year has been found dead at the team's home stadium, the club said on Friday.

 Jeonbuk were docked nine points and fined 100 million won ($88,066.93) by the K League's disciplinary committee for payments the scout made to referees in 2013.